-Even more alarming, research shows that people who regularly get less than 6.5 hours of sleep may need to produce up to 50% more insulin just to maintain normal glucose levels.
+He pointed out that the risks are not limited to short-term experiments.
+People who regularly sleep fewer than 6.5 hours may need to produce up to 50% more insulin to maintain normal glucose levels.
 Over time, this can stress the pancreas, contributing to insulin resistance and increasing the risk of developing type 2 diabetes.
+These findings are backed by a study in Archives of Internal Medicine, which found that both short and long sleep durations are associated with a higher risk of impaired glucose tolerance and diabetes .

 Sleep, Hunger, and Weight Gain

-Sleep doesn’t just affect your blood sugar and appetite; it also influences heart health.
-A large national survey of nearly 4,000 adults in Japan revealed that women who slept under 5 hours or over 8 hours had significantly higher triglyceride levels and were up to 5.8 times more likely to have low HDL (“good”) cholesterol.
+When asked about how sleep affects heart health, Dr. Barzilay referred to a Japanese national survey of nearly 4,000 adults.
+In that study, women who slept less than five hours or more than eight had significantly higher triglyceride levels and were up to 5.8 times more likely to have low HDL, the good cholesterol.

 Dr. Gil Barzilay, PhD, Dipl CM (IATCM, ETCMA), is an expert in integrative medicine, specializing in sleep, metabolism, and aging.
 He combines Chinese medicine with evidence-based science to help people thrive in midlife and beyond.